mstevetodd/EngineDriver_Home/docs/operation/wifi_issues.rst

 The Android System setting `Use Location` must be enabled for |ED| to be able to discover servers.

-If |ED| says that you are not connected to a network on the Connection screen, check the `Use Location` is enabled.
+If |ED| says that you are not connected to a network on the Connection screen, check that `Use Location` is enabled.

 Incompatible Routers
 ^^^^^^^^^^^^^^^^^^^^^

-While very uncommon, one reason why your |SERVER| may not be visible in the discovered list on the connection screen can be that your router doesn't not support the Bonjour/mDNS protocol.
-There is not much you can do if this is the case other than trying a different router.
+While uncommon, one reason why your |SERVER| may not be visible in the Discovered list on the connection screen can be that your router or network does not support the Bonjour/mDNS protocol.
+In this case, enter the server address and port manually, or select it from Recents.

 Firewalls
 ---------